 Again, residents will sign individual contracts.

 Housing will be available during Summer 2019 (July & August) within the Neighborhood Units.
-The Summer 2018 application will be available March 13, 2019.
+The Summer 2019 application will be available March 13, 2019.
 In order to remain for the summer, at least 50% of the occupants must have Summer contracts and 2021-2022 academic year contracts.

 As a resident of a Neighborhood Unit, you will not sign or be bound to a group lease for the entire unit.
 Instead, residents will sign individual housing contracts per bed space within the Neighborhood Unit